jwendl/jwendl.github.io/_posts/2017-08-18-docker-image-net-node-core.md

 ---
+layout: post
 title:  "Docker Windows Image for IoT Edge"
 date:   2017-08-18 15:05:00
+categories:
+ - Docker
 tags:
  - docker
  - windows
  - .net framework
  - .net core
  - node
 ---

 We were in a scenario where we wanted to enable [IoT Edge](https://github.com/azure/iot-edge) to run on a Windows Server Core docker container so that we could run some scenarios.
 We couldn't find a good way of doing this all in one Dockerfile, but found a way to merge a few Dockerfiles into one.